Our Team

 The study of network data has traditionally been advanced in separate fields of research independently.
 However, dynamic network data give rise to analytic challenges across disciplines.
 Therefore, to tackle these research questions in a systematic way we need to bring probabilists, statisticians and application domain experts together.
 The NeST investigator team consists of mathematical researchers with complementary theoretical, computational, machine learning and data science expertise across six world-class institutes, collaborating together to drive leading and impactful research in network data science.

-Principal Investigators Postdoctoral Researchers PhD Students NeST Alumni
+Principal Investigators Postdoctoral Researchers PhD Students NeST-aligned Academics and Alumni

 Academics